The Slide Area

-Many new changes have happened within PowerPoint 2016 and several other versions released in the past.
-However, one thing that has not changed in the last 20 years is PowerPoint's tri-paned interface!
-So why is the interface called tri-paned -- are there three distinct regions within the PowerPoint 2016 interface?
-Yes -- the Slide area is one of three principal regions in PowerPoint 2016 -- the other two are the Slides Pane and the Notes Pane.
+In various versions of PowerPoint, including PowerPoint 2016 for Mac, what’s the one thing that has not changed?
+Yes, it's PowerPoint's tri-paned interface!
+So, why is the interface called tri-paned?
+Are there three distinct regions within the PowerPoint 2016 for Mac interface?
+Yes, the Slide Area is one of three principal regions in PowerPoint 2016; the other two being the Slides Pane and the Notes Pane.

-Figure 1: Slide area within PowerPoint 2016 interface
+Figure 1: Slide area within PowerPoint 2016 Mac interface

 The Slide area includes three elements, as marked in Figure 1, above: